Frollamma/progetto-piccialli/Documentation.md

   - [CHANNEL]\_entropy2 (numeric): another calculation of entropy
   - [CHANNEL]\_entropy_glcm (numeric): Entropy calculated based on the Gray Level Co-occurrence Matrix (GLCM)
 - Other features
   - 'mock' (categorical): no description given.
 We interpreted this as a way of saying if the record was generated or not.
-It has only one value of `False`
+It has only the value of `False`